 Awarded for the first time in 2010, this award recognizes an alumnus who has distinguished themselves as an artist.
 If you would like to nominate someone, contact Art Department Coordinator Liz Brownell at (585) 785-1359 or Liz.Brownell@flcc.edu.

 Awarded for the first time in 2009, this award recognizes an alumnus who has distinguished themselves professionally.
 For additional information or to submit a nomination, contact Department Chair Will McLaughlin at (585) 785-1634 or William.McLaughlin@flcc.edu.

 Outstanding Humanities Alumni Achievement Award

-Awarded for the first time in 2013, this award recognizes an alumnus who has distinguished themselves professionally in the Humanities.
+Outstanding Humanities Alumni Achievement Awards are presented annually to an alumnus who has made outstanding contributions to their community or work.
 For additional information or to submit a nomination, contact Department Chair Maureen Maas-Feary at (585) 785-1364 or Maureen.Maas-Feary@flcc.edu.

 Lester E. Mayers '17

 A.A.
 Liberal Arts & Sciences: Theatre Arts, FLCC; B.A.
 SUNY New Paltz, Magna Cum Laude; M.F.A.
 Naropa University Jack Kerouac School of Disembodied Poetics

 In recognition of Lester E. Mayers's perseverance, community contributions, and accomplishments as a poet, performer, and writing instructor.

 Dr. Preston E. Pierce '79

 Museum Educator, Ontario County Historical Society; County Historian, Ontario County Dept. of Records and Archives; Adjunct Lecturer in History, Finger Lakes Community College